Boston College

-Boston College (BC) is a private Jesuit research university in Chestnut Hill, Massachusetts.
-Founded in 1863, the university has more than 9,300 full-time undergraduates and nearly 5,000 graduate students.
-Although Boston College is classified as an R1 research university, it still uses the word "college" in its name to reflect its historical position as a small liberal arts college.
+Boston College (BC) is a private Catholic Jesuit research university in Chestnut Hill, Massachusetts, United States.
+Founded in 1863 by the Society of Jesus, a Catholic religious order, the university has more than 15,000 total students.

+Boston College was originally located in the South End of Boston before moving most of its campus to Chestnut Hill in 1907.
 Its main campus is a historic district and features some of the earliest examples of collegiate gothic architecture in North America.
-In accordance with its Jesuit heritage, the university offers a liberal arts curriculum with a distinct emphasis on formative education and service to others.

-Undergraduate admission is highly selective.
-The university offers bachelor's degrees, master's degrees, and doctoral degrees through its eight colleges and schools: Morrissey College of Arts & Sciences, Carroll School of Management, Lynch School of Education and Human Development, Connell School of Nursing, Graduate School of Social Work, Boston College Law School, Boston College School of Theology and Ministry, Woods College of Advancing Studies.
+The campus is 6 miles west of downtown Boston.
+It offers bachelor's degrees, master's degrees, and doctoral degrees through its nine colleges and schools.
+Boston College is classified as a "Research 1: Very High Research Spending and Doctorate Production" university by the Carnegie Classification.

 Boston College athletic teams are the Eagles.
 Their colors are maroon and gold and their mascot is Baldwin the Eagle.
 The Eagles compete in NCAA Division I as members of the Atlantic Coast Conference in all sports offered by the ACC.
 The men's and women's ice hockey teams compete in Hockey East.
 Boston College's men's ice hockey team has won five national championships.

 Alumni and affiliates of the university include governors, ambassadors, members of Congress, scholars, writers, medical researchers, Hollywood actors, and professional athletes.
-Boston College has graduated 3 Rhodes, 22 Truman, and more than 171 Fulbright scholars.
-Other notable alumni include a U.S. Speaker of the House, a U.S. Secretary of State, and chief executives of Fortune 500 companies.
+Boston College alumni include three Rhodes, 22 Truman, and 171 Fulbright scholars.